Materials-Data-Science-and-Informatics/fair-python-cookiecutter/src/fair_python_cookiecutter/template/{{ cookiecutter.project_slug }}/docs/dev_guide.md

 This guide is targeting mainly developers, maintainers and other technical contributors and provides more information on how to work with this repository.

+!!! warning "Important Information"
+    ## TODO: Final Steps

+    Dear project author, thank you for using `fair-python-cookiecutter`!

+    Before diving into your actual project work, please complete the following steps to finalize the configuration of your project repository:

+    ### Inspect the generated project files

+    We suggest that first you familiarize yourself with the generated structure and make it "your own".
+    The following sections of this guide provide a high-level overview, but you might want to inspect the various files to get a better understanding.
+A few files contain **TODO** items or sections -- please complete and remove them.

+    ### Test the tools locally

+    After having some idea about the repository structure, we suggest that you try to run some operations, such as linting, running tests and building the documentation on your computer.

+    ### Push the repository

+    If you have not created an empty repository in your git hosting service already, you should create it now.
+Follow the instructions of your hosting service to *push an existing repository* (i.e. this one), which will consist of

+    1. adding the remote repository locally (`git remote add ...`)
+    2. pushing the contents to the remote (`git push`)

+    ### Check the CI

+    Your first push should have automatically triggered the CI pipeline.
+    Please check that it runs successfully.

+    ### Set up Pages and Releases

+    For deployment of documentation pages and releases of your code, some additional configuration is required.
+Please consult the corresponding sections of this guide.

 ## Overview

 ### Repository Structure